 This is a regular type, can be with or without an assistive device.
-This depends on patient’s needs and functional abilities.
+This depends on the patient’s needs and functional abilities.

 A patient with impulsivity or anxiety may need supervision while performing this kind of transfer.

-Few other types of transfers are Hoyer transfer, sit-to-stand lift, standing frame etc. Hoyer transfer is when a person is moved from one surface to another surface via a mechanical lift.
+Few other types of transfers are Hoyer transfer, sit-to-stand lift, standing frame, etc. Hoyer transfer is when a person is moved from one surface to another surface via a mechanical lift.
 A person does not perform any work during this transfer.
 It is completely dependent transfer.
 Use a sit-to-stand lift when a person has an ability to weight bear, but unable to move BUE and or BLE safely.

-For example, to perform a functional transfer from a low surface, the patient needs to have strong hip extensors, abductors, knee flexors, ankle plantar flexors, back extensors, trunk flexors and trunk rotators.
+For example, to perform a functional transfer from a low surface, the patient needs to have strong hip extensors, abductors, knee flexors, ankle plantar flexors, back extensors, trunk flexors, and trunk rotators.
 A PT can prescribe some exercises that concentrate on these muscles.
-Examples of these exercises include squats, sit to stand, wall slides etc.
+Examples of these exercises include squats, sit to stand, wall slides, etc.

-I did not talk about how to actually perform the transfers, as It is difficult to explain the hand and foot position with words.
+I did not talk about how to actually perform the transfers, It is difficult to explain the hand and foot position with words.
 As always, feel free to comment below.